 • Give you proof they’re pregnant (doctor’s letter or maternity certificate).

-• Have earned at least £113 (£116 as from April 2018) a week in the past eight weeks (if paid weekly) or two months (if paid monthly).
+• Have earned at least £118 (from April 2019) a week in the past eight weeks (if paid weekly) or two months (if paid monthly).

 • Be on your payroll in the ‘qualifying week - the 15th week before the baby is due.